You Need to Know Your Donors to Engage Them

 How Insights Lead to Greater Fundraising ROI

 Most fundraisers are familiar with the idea that it’s less expensive to keep a donor than to find a new one.
-And many are aware that to retain donors they need to build strong connections between the charity and the donor.
+And many are aware about how to retain donors: they need to build strong connections between the charity and the donor.
 In the past, charities have focused on the importance of making rational, deliberate appeals on the assumption that donors made rational, deliberate decisions when giving.

 But research studies tell us that decision-making is more impulsive and emotional than rational.
 This is particularly true when it comes to deciding whether or not to donate to a cause.
 We are persuaded by REASON but moved to act by EMOTION.

 There’s even quantitative research that reports that customers who are “emotionally connected” to an organization are 2X+ more valuable to the organization than just “highly-satisfied” customers over a lifetime.

 All the statistics tell us that if we want to increase the ROI of our fundraising, we need to build emotional connections with our donors.

 But, how exactly do you do that?

 To create the kind of one-to-one, relevant communications that can help donors feel connected to a charity, you need to know your audience and what triggered their decision to give in the past.
 This can usually be done by adding data points to your donor database.

 What are the key data points for building emotional connections?

 There are a lot of data points you need to segment your audience for more efficient and effective fundraising, but not all are essential to building emotional connections.
 For that, you need to focus on these key points: